 - Registering on the website

 - Using something, like your app or software

 You can also consider other types of site engagement as a conversion.
-For example, your visitors may visit more pages on your website, spend more time in it, or make repeat visits.
+For example, your visitors may visit more pages on your website, spend more time on it, or make repeat visits.
 Depending on your goals, your conversion actions will vary.